timostamm/protoc-h1-plugins/README.md

 - PHP via https://github.com/timostamm/protoc-h1-php-server

 Default values in JSON:
+The typescript typings assume that default values are *not* included in JSON.
-As of now (dec 2019), protobuf PHP does not support an option to include default values in json output.
-See https://github.com/protocolbuffers/protobuf/issues/6035
+As of now (dec 2019), protobuf PHP does not support this feature, see https://github.com/protocolbuffers/protobuf/issues/6035

 ## Usage